 5. Beyond Expectations

 Chapter I sets out context for understanding the theoretical and methodological framework of the key concepts and arguments presented in the book.
-This chapter opens with a brief chronology of digital humanities, outlining the early days of humanities computing, and identifying the most relevant debates and controversies challenging digital humanities today.
+This chapter starts with a brief chronology of digital humanities, and identifies the most relevant debates and controversies challenging digital humanities today.
 The chapter then turns to casting an ethnographic look on digital humanities, proposing the methodological and epistemological transition from examination of digital humanities to the analysis of digital humanists.

-Chapter II analyzes how individual scholars across disciplines engage with digital technologies in their research workflows.
-It examines practices, needs, and challenges of scholars’ interaction with digital tools and methods at different stages of the research lifecycle.
-The chapter harvests a comparative multidisciplinary perspective of my study, illuminating specificities of humanists’ practices in the context of digital scholarship.
+Chapter II analyzes how scholars across disciplines engage with digital tools and methods at different stages of the research lifecycle.
+The chapter harvests a comparative multidisciplinary perspective of the study in order to illuminate specificities of humanists’ research practices in the context of digital scholarship.

-Chapter III traces four components of scholarly transformation and capacity building concerning humanists’ engagement with digital technologies: research capacity; knowledge capacity; value capacity; and technical capacity.
+Chapter III formulates and explores four components of scholarly transformation and capacity building concerning humanists’ engagement with digital technologies: research capacity; knowledge capacity; value capacity; and technical capacity.
 The chapter examines how these aspects of capacity building interrelate with disciplinary objects and methods of inquiry, evaluation of scholarly results, collaborative work, and the design of digital research tools.

 If humanists are not involved in the development of digital research tools, then humanistic values—which have to do with the privileging of inquiry based on ambiguity and tolerance of uncertainty and uncertain outcomes—will be pushed to the side.
 It’s not why do the humanities matter, but how do humanities matter that we need to put forward.
 [Professor of Bibliography and Library Studies]

-Chapter IV, the third and final empirical section of the book, explores the practices and challenges of (re)organizing humanities’ academic activities, research units, services and administrative hierarchies with respect to digital scholarship.
+Chapter IV, the third and final empirical section of the book, analyzes challenges of organizing humanities’ academic activities, research units, services and administrative hierarchies with respect to digital scholarship.
 Specifically, it considers a set of organizational practices related to digital humanities centers; alternative academic tracks for ‘hybrid’ scholars; organizational support for technologically-intensive research; infrastructural and financial sustainability of digital infrastructures and related issues.